 He received the prestigious Elliot Norton Award for Sustained Excellence, as well as for Best Production, Twelfth Night, Outstanding Director, A Midsummer Night's Dream; Best Production, Suburbia; Best Solo Performance, John Kuntz's Starf***ers (which also won Best Solo Performance Award at New York International Fringe Festival).
 His feature film "The Autumn Heart", starring Tyne Daly and Ally Sheedy was in the Dramatic Competition at the Sundance Film Festival.

 Adam Sanders, Associate Director

-Danielle Krcmar is the artist in residence at Babson College, as well as the sculpture and mixed media instructor.
+Danielle Krcmar is the Associate Director for Visual Arts of the Sorenson Center, as well as the sculpture and mixed media instructor.
 She received the Elizabeth Greenshields Grant in 1993, and the Massachusetts Cultural Council Grant and the Blanche Colman Foundation Grant in 2001.
-Her work has been shown in the The Fuller Art Museum, The Art Complex Museum, The Gallery at Green Street, and other galleries in New England and New York.
-Her work has been covered in the New York Times, Sculpture Magazine, The Boston Globe, The Boston Herald, and Arts Media.
-She has taught at Brandeis University, Clark University, and The Museum School in Boston.
+Her work has been shown in the Fuller Art Museum, The Art Complex Museum, The Gallery at Green Street, and other galleries in New England and New York.
+Her work has been covered in The New York Times, Sculpture Magazine, The Boston Globe, The Boston Herald, and Arts Media.
+In addition to Babson, she has taught at Brandeis University, Clark University, and The Museum School in Boston.